jhrug/TXAI2425/README.md

-# Investigating The Effect of Imbalanced Data on Trusthworthyness and Explainability with the UTKFace dataset.
+# Investigating the effect of Imbalanced data on Trusthworthyness and Explainability with the UTKFace dataset.
 Final project for Trustworthy &amp; Explainable AI

 ## Table of Contents